glific/glific/api.docs/includes/_scalars.md

 The `String` scalar type represents textual data, represented as UTF-8 character sequences.
 The String type is most often used by GraphQL to represent free-form human-readable text.

+### UUID4

+The `UUID4` scalar type represents UUID4 compliant string data, represented as UTF-8 character sequences.
+The UUID4 type is most often used to represent unique human-readable ID strings.